 Back in 2024, the riots have begun.
-The ghost who killed Bell has several hostages(The ones Bell is said to have defended) at gunpoint.
-Time hinges on those hostages surviving.
-And Sisko knows how:
+B.C., the ghost who killed Bell, has several hostages at gunpoint — the ones Bell is said to have defended.
+History hinges on those hostages surviving.
+And Sisko knows what he has to do:

-B.C.
-I've waited a long time for this and I know I won't be disappointed, ain't that right new boy?
+- B.C.
+I've waited a long time for this and I know I won't be disappointed.
+Ain't that right, new boy?

 - Former Teen Rebel: Chris.
 If the story about the badass Maori tattoo he used to have is any evidence.